DtxdF/AppJail/README.md

 ### Upgrading a thinjail

-Thinjails are very useful. they save a lot of time and space and AppJail uses them by default.
+Thinjails are very useful, they save a lot of time and space and AppJail uses them by default.
 However, AppJail does not upgrade thinjails.

 Instead of trying to upgrade, I recommend separating the data that the jail uses to function properly and the used data that must persist, and when a new version of FreeBSD arrives, just create a new jail with that version.